GeekFiftyFive/ObjectQuery/README.md

 ]
 ~~~

 This also works on objects contained within a parent object.
-Using the previous example, if the objects were structure more like this:
+Using the previous example, if the objects were structured more like this:

 ~~~
 {